Simulating turbulent mixing caused by local instability of internal gravity waves: Results

-When the amplitude of the disturbance waves reaches the overturning threshold, around $t \sim 18T$, secondary instabilities arise and produce much smaller-scale fluctuations (figure \ref{Fig:2}c).
-At this stage, the energy accumulated in the low-wavenumber region is abruptly transferred to high-wavenumber components (figure \ref{Fig:2}f).
-After a sufficiently long time (figure \ref{Fig:2}d, g), a smooth and nearly isotropic energy spectrum is formed, except for the lowest-wavenumber region, where anisotropic structures are maintained such that the PSI continues to supply energy into the system.
-For a better visualisation, please also see the supplementary movie that shows buoyancy perturbation on the domain surface across the phases of the onset of PSI, secondary instability, and the fully developed turbulence.
+After a sufficiently long time (figure \ref{fig:result}d, g), a smooth and nearly isotropic energy spectrum is formed, except for the lowest-wavenumber region, where anisotropic structures are maintained such that the PSI continues to supply energy into the system.
+At this stage, velocity shear is dominated by the highest-wavenumber components that are hardly affected by stratification.
+That is why the probability density of $R_i$ is concentrating very close to $R_i=0$ (figure \ref{fig:Ri}).
+For a better visualisation, please also see the supplementary movie that shows buoyancy perturbation on the domain surface across the phases of the onset of PSI, secondary instabilities, and the fully developed turbulence.

 Even in other experiments with various $Fr$, the process is essentially the same; first, specific low-wavenumber components are selectively amplified and, next, secondary instability redistributes energy across spectral space to the smallest scales.